c) Rights, preferences and restrictions in respect of equity shares issued by the Company

 Note 3: Reason for differences

-d.
-Netcapital Turnover Ratio decreased due to increase in working capital.
+c.
+Netcapital Turnover Ratio decreased due to Decrease in Revenue from operations.

 (i) The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.